How to Take Underwater Photos with your iPhone That Stand Out

 Features of the ProShot Dive 2.0 Case

-The rugged design features Custom silicone bumpers that reinforce the top and bottom edges.
-The floating hand grip means your iPhone won't sink if accidentally dropped underwater.
-Finally, the rugged design comes with a travel case featuring organized compartments and accessories, including a microfiber cloth, wrist strap, and more.
-The ProShot Dive 2.0 Case also comes with a dedicated O-ring cleaning kit and a tube of silicone grease.
-Also, the latest edition of the ProShot Dive 2.0 Case features an anti-glare filter to minimize surface reflections and glare in bright conditions.
+The rugged design features custom silicone bumpers that reinforce the top and bottom edges.
+The floating hand grip ensures your iPhone won't sink if accidentally dropped underwater.
+Additionally, the rugged design comes with a travel case featuring organized compartments and accessories, including a microfiber cloth, wrist strap, and more.
+The ProShot Dive 2.0 Case also includes a dedicated O-ring cleaning kit and a tube of silicone grease.
+The latest edition features an anti-glare filter to minimize surface reflections and glare in bright conditions.

 Underwater Photos with your iPhone & The ProShotCase Camera App

 The ProShotCase Camera App is the perfect tool to ensure your iPhone and ProShot Dive 2.0 Case work seamlessly.
-The ProShotCase camera app unlocks full control via your phone’s volume buttons.
-You can use the buttons to cycle through modes, photo, video, slo-mo, zoom, and more, as well as capture the shot or start and stop video recording.
+The app unlocks full control via your phone’s volume buttons.
+You can use the buttons to cycle through modes, including photo, video, slo-mo, zoom, and more, as well as capture the shot or start and stop video recording.

 Final Thoughts

 Scout dive sites in advance and time your session to optimize conditions for light, marine life, and environmental factors.
-Join forums, clubs, and workshops, learning from others' experiences is a sure-fire way to accelerate your photography skills!
+Join forums, clubs, and workshops.
+Learning from others' experiences is a sure-fire way to accelerate your photography skills!